CrazyWillBear/wilpac/README.md

 - Work has stagnated due to a very busy schedule on my part - I plan to continue working on `wilpac`, however it will be slow.

 ## Summary
-`wilpac` is a package manager, hopefully to be used in `wilcus`.
-For now however, it functions as a package manager for Linux.
+`wilpac` is a package manager, designed for Unix operating systems.
+For now however, it functions as a package manager for exclusively Linux.

 ## Credits
 Not many are due honestly, although Stack Overflow is always helpful ;).